 Practical and aural activities are supported by theoretical understanding and active participation is encouraged; pupils can often be found playing on their own instruments in class, putting into practice their musical understanding, improvisation skills or score reading.
 All pupils are taught basic skills on musical instruments and develop their understanding of music theory through practical activities in curriculum lessons so that, by the end of their journey at Heath Mount, they are creative and confident young musicians.

-To see our Music Curriculum Map for the Michaelmas Term 2019 click here
+To see our Music Curriculum Map for the Lent Term 2020 click here

 Heath Mount pupils have a passion for singing, and our choirs perform to an extremely high standard, gaining acclaim in national and international competitions.
 There are opportunities for pupils at all ages through membership of one of the five School Choirs: